bkrem/react-nft-gallery/README.md

 return <NftGallery ownerAddress="vitalik.eth" />;
 ```

+### Using a custom API endpoint

-To use a custom API endpoint pass `apiUrl`
+To use a custom API endpoint, pass it via the `apiUrl` prop.

-If the endpoint injects API key to hide it in client, set `isProxyApi` to `true`
+If the endpoint injects an OpenSea API key, set the `isProxyApi` prop to `true`.
+This allows for paginated requests without exposing the OpenSea API key in the client via `openseaApiKey`:

 ```tsx
 import { NftGallery } from 'react-nft-gallery';